pts/dosmc/README.txt

 doesn't work either with dosmc, because wcc cannot compile them (and wasm is not included in dosmc).

+Program entry points for dosmc (choose any):

+* void _start(void) { ... }.
+Calling exit(0) in the end is optional.
+  Command-line arguments are not parsed or passed.
+* int main(void) { ... }.
+Return exit code (0 means success).
+  Command-line arguments are not parsed or passed.
+* int main(int argc, char **argv) { ... }.
+Return exit code (0 means success).
+  Command-line arguments are currently stubbed (argc=0, argv=0), will be parsed and passed in the future.
+DOS supports a command-line up to 127 bytes (excluding argv[0], the program name).
+When parsing this, the dosmc C library splits on spaces and tab, except if the entire argument is double-quoted ("); it passes backslashes as is.

 Notes about maximum memory usage of DOS programs:

 * 16-bit DOS programs can address up to 1 MiB memory (in real mode, using